stackup-wallet/keystore/doc/spec.md

 ### Users and wallets must have a secure process for adding `Verifiers`

 The `Keystore` does not impose any checks on each node beyond verifying its inclusion within the Merkle tree.
 The upside is that any verification scheme can be supported as long as the `Verifier` adheres to the correct interface.
 However, this could also pose a security risk if not careful.
-For example, a verifier that always returns `SIG_VALIDATION_SUCCESS` could allow a full takeover of the account by any entity that can generate a correct proof.
+For example, a verifier that always returns `SIG_VALIDATION_SUCCESS` could allow a full account takeover by any entity that can generate a correct proof.
 To prevent this the following recommendations should be followed by users and wallet developers.

 - `Verifier` code MUST be audited and transparent.
 - All account stakeholders MUST have access to the full Merkle tree.